Clayton Kershaw: Early life

-Kershaw was born in Dallas, Texas.
+Clayton Edward Kershaw was born on March 19, 1988, in Dallas, Texas.
 His parents divorced when he was 10, and he was raised by his mother.
 He played in youth sports leagues as a child, including Little League Baseball.

 Kershaw attended nearby Highland Park High School, where he played baseball and was also the center for future NFL quarterback Matthew Stafford on the varsity football team.
 After a growth spurt and further development of his pitches, he established himself as an elite high school prospect in 2006 when he posted a 13–0 record with an earned run average (ERA) of 0.77, and recorded 139 strikeouts in 64 innings pitched.
-In a playoff game against Northwest High School of Justin, Texas, Kershaw pitched an all-strikeout perfect game.
-He struck out all 15 batters he faced in the game, which was shortened because of the mercy rule.
-He also hit a grand slam.
-He also pitched for USA Baseball's Junior National Team in the Pan Am Championship.
+In a playoff game against Northwest High School of Justin, Texas, Kershaw pitched an all-strikeout perfect game; he struck out all 15 batters he faced in the game, which was shortened because of the mercy rule.
+He also hit a home run in the game.
 Kershaw was selected by USA Today as "High School Baseball Player of the Year", and was also the Gatorade National Player of the Year for baseball.
+He also pitched for the United States national under-18 team in the 2005 U-18 Pan American Championships.